maurice1808/Master-Thesis-2022/README.md

 Code files explanation

 ---python files---
-Clip evaluation (MS COCO 2014 karpathy) all epochs.py: evaluates trained models for every epoch on the karpathy MS COCO test set for text&image recall@1,5,10
+`Clip evaluation (MS COCO 2014 karpathy) all epochs.py`: evaluates trained models for every epoch on the karpathy MS COCO test set for text&image recall@1,5,10
 Clip evaluation (flickr30k 2014 karpathy) all epochs.py: same but for flickr30k
 fine-tuning CLIP.py: loads in the flickr30k training set and fine-tunes CLIP on it using the CLIP loss
 image caption generator.py: generates captions for images in the flickr30k dataset and saves the generated captions as json files